HiSET Reading Study Guide: Introduction

 - Can you make predictions based on what you’ve read?

-That said, let’s jump in and start with informational text skills.
+Let’s dive in and start with informational text skills.